kubeflow/blog/_posts/2026-3-20-introducing-kubeflow-trainer-v2.2.md

 ## Explicit Ownership for TrainJobs with RuntimePatchesAPI

 In many distributed learning environments, multiple controllers can interact with the same TrainJob manifest, making ownership boundaries really important to preserve.
-The new RuntimePatchesAPI replaces PodTemplateOverrides with a manager-keyed structure that makes it explicit on who applied what and when.
+The new RuntimePatches API replaces PodTemplateOverrides with a manager-keyed structure that makes it explicit on who applied what and when.

 Each patch is scoped to a named manager and can target specific jobs or pods within the runtime, with both job-level and pod-level overrides supported.
-The targetJobs field gives you precise control over where a patch lands, if targetJobs is omitted, the patch is applied to the entire JobSet; if targetJobs is set, the patch is applied only to that specific Job within the runtime.
 This means Kueue can inject node selectors and tolerations into the trainer pod without conflicting with another controller managing job-level metadata, and the full history of what was applied is preserved directly in the spec.

 ### Technical example: